JROChub/power_house/README.md

 <p>See <a href="./LICENSE">LICENSE</a> for the full legal text.</p>

 <h2 style="font-size:0.82rem;margin:1.2rem 0 0.5rem;">power_house overview</h2>
-<p><strong style="font-weight:600;">power_house</strong> is a paradigmatic exploration of interactive proof systems, finite-field arithmetic, and deterministic pseudo-randomness—all implemented in pure Rust with zero external dependencies.
+<p><strong style="font-weight:600;">power_house</strong> is a paradigmatic exploration of interactive proof systems, finite-field arithmetic, and deterministic pseudo-randomness—all implemented in pure Rust with a focus on reproducibility.
 It emulates the <em>sum-check protocol</em>, demonstrates a quorum finality primitive, and now backs the JULIAN Protocol ledger.</p>

 <h3 style="font-size:0.78rem;margin:1rem 0 0.4rem;">Motivation</h3>